King Island Australia

 here, and they also offer fishing and diving trips.

-King Island’s climate is perfect for oysters, crayfish, giant crabs,
+The island’s climate is perfect for oysters, crayfish, giant crabs,

 lobsters and all sorts of yummy seafood to grow, and the island is very